 Running ads on Facebook is nothing new, with the company also owning another social media behemoth, Instagram.
 So, if you’re planning on running an ad or marketing campaign on social media, you’re probably considering one of Facebook’s offerings through their Meta Business Suite.

 With that in mind, understanding how your Facebook ad can be affected by ad fraud, or click fraud, is an important step in avoiding and minimising your exposure to it.

 How does ad fraud on Facebook work?

 In much the same way that other online advertising can be defrauded, so can Facebook’s.
-In August 2019, Facebook actually sued two Asian based software developers for ad fraud on the Audience Network.
+In August 2019, Facebook actually sued two Asian-based software developers for ad fraud on the Audience Network.
 It’s alleged that the two app developers, LionMobi and JediMobi, both created apps that were infected with malware.
-Once installed, the malware would then perform a click injection attack, or flooding fake clicks on Facebook ads, which would pay out to the advertisers.
+Once installed, the malware would then perform a click injection attack or flood fake clicks on Facebook ads, which would pay out to the advertisers.

 Facebook’s Audience Network is a display ad platform, not unlike Google’s display ads.
 What this means is that external websites and mobile apps can sign up to display ads from Facebook.
 If a visitor then clicks on these ads, the site or app owner will receive payment for hosting the ad.

 You might also be aware of the problem of scam ads on Facebook, and yes there are plenty of Facebook fraudsters.
 But it’s worth noting that this is a different kind of fraud.
 These genuine adverts have been created to defraud potential customers, often relating to cryptocurrency or suspect products like diet pills – and you’ll find plenty of people who have been scammed by Facebook ads.

 The most common types of Facebook ad fraud

 Although the example of the fraudulent app developers is quite alarming, in fact the majority of Facebook click fraud comes in the form of the more general fake clicks or invalid clicks.
 These are most likely to be clicks from:

 - Click farms, designed to drive up popularity and traffic of pages and sites

 - Competitors looking to deplete your advertising budget